 - AfterPay and similar buy now pay later services

 Generally, the best debts to consolidate into your home loan are unsecured, high-interest debts.
-Combining these debts into your home loan will lower the interest rate you are paying.
+Combining these debts into your home loan will lower the interest rate you are paying on these debts.

 Debt consolidation loans are not available to everyone, but if you meet the following criteria, you may qualify for a debt consolidation loan: